 The origin of this blog was actually my research into building a rock-solid, indisputable return on investment (ROI) model for security programs and initiatives.
 However, the focus changed as I began poring over statistical models and global research to stitch together all of the elements I would need in order to weave together an amazing ROI tapestry.
 What I initially found, and what prompted this post, was a stagnant view of the costs associated with data breaches.
 A view that people often process data breach costs as being linear in nature and that ignores various inflection points that trigger a worsening of the overall situation faced by an organization.
 A view that does not properly frame the conversation as to how data breaches actually affect an organization monetarily.

 There is a lot of research, including Ponemon’s annual Cost of a Data Breach study, which does a good job of quantifying the average cost of each record lost across a large sample of records, and provides some really interesting information across multiple countries related to the difference between direct and indirect costs of a breach.
 It is a must-read for me every year as soon as it is released.
-However, the challenge with leveraging current cost of a data breach reports with the organizations I work with is that this type of research, when applied, would yield a graph of breach cost by size that is linear in nature.
+However, the challenge with leveraging the current cost of data breach reports with the organizations I work with is that this type of research, when applied, would yield a graph of breach cost by size that is linear in nature.

 My experience has shown that such a graph does not reflect reality.
 It’s far too simple.
 There are at least two major inflection points that aren’t accurately identified.
 The inflection points not identified in linear charts represent the escalation of awareness surrounding an organization’s breach.